 With the becoming a small neighborhood there is no denying that mobile devices are increasingly becoming an indispensable part of people’s daily life.
 They allow easier performance to a variety of useful tasks especially with the help of AI or Artificial Intelligence.

 AI is basically the ability for a computer or a machine to think and learn.
 It can perform human actions more efficiently, more quickly, and at a lower cost.
 And just like all industries, the healthcare industry could be headed toward yet another high-tech makeover as artificial intelligence (AI) improves.

 Could AI applications become the new norm across virtually every sector of the healthcare industry?
 Many experts believe it will come sooner than you might expect.

 How can healthcare benefit from AI?

 From drug development to clinical research, AI has helped improve patient outcomes at reduced costs.
 Besides, the introduction of this technology in healthcare promises easy access, affordability, and effectiveness.

 One of AI’s biggest benefits is that it allows patients to stay healthy to avoid visiting the doctor frequently.
-Help encourage a heathier lifestyle and helps manage a healthy routin thanks to several applications downloaded on your smartphones .
+Help encourage a heathier lifestyle and manage a healthy routin thanks to several applications downloaded on your smartphones .
 Furthermore, AI applications can help medical professionals get a better understanding of their patients with the day-to-day patterns that can be observed through the applications.
 With that medical professionals can provide better feedback about staying healthy.

 Early Detection & Treatments